Slatted bases on foam mattresses

 What’s the ideal base for a foam mattress?

 The best answer is to go for a platform or sprung edge divan ideally.
 This ensures a consistent surface and removes the issue of slats causing dipping or damage to your mattress.
 Whilst a nice looking bed frame is a consideration when buying a new bed, you also have to weigh this up against the impact of certain slatted bed frames.
 Particularly against your mattresses longevity, comfort and consistency.

 If you need more help on working out which exact base will work with your mattress then please get in touch with us.
+As a general rule of thumb, a solid platform top or divan base is far better than a cheaper slatted base.
 All of our mattresses are paired up with suitable matching bases in our shop, but we are always here to provide tailored advice where needed.

 Find out why we are 5 Star Rated